Artificial stones | Walls | forms – civillearners

 8) Polishing is done if required.

-9) White cement may be used in place of ordinary cement to produce the colour of the light shade.
+9) White cement can be used instead of ordinary cement to produce a light shade.

 Also read: Quarrying of stones and natural bed of stones